 Therefore the estimation is a second part of the process after the initial data has been extracted from the SAP system.

 - Simply learning the tools and the effort involved in code remediation is its mini-project.
-One of the critical topics to consider is how much success has SAP had with introducing “helpful” utilities like this.
+One of the critical topics to consider is how much success SAP has had with introducing “helpful” utilities like this.
 In our view, very little.
-Therefore each of these tools that are being offered by SAP needs to be analyzed rather than simply used.
+Therefore each of these tools offered by SAP needs to be analyzed rather than simply used.